MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web.md

    ![Web table selection](../images/webnavigator.png)

    The right side of the **Navigator** dialog displays the contents of the table you select to transform or load.
-In addition, you can also select the **Web View** tab to see the entire contents of the Web page.
+If you are uncertain which table contains the data you are interested in, you can select the **Web View** tab to see the entire contents of the Web page.
+The web view lets you see the entire contents of the web site, and emphasizes each of the tables that have been detected on that site.
+You can select the check box above the emphasized table to obtain the data from that table.

    On the lower left side of the **Navigator** dialog, you can also select the **Add table using examples** button.
 This selection presents an interactive window where you can preview the content of the Web page and enter sample values of the data you want to extract.
 For more information on using this feature, see [Get webpage data by providing examples](https://docs.microsoft.com/power-bi/desktop-connect-to-web-by-example).